tekumara/notes/kube-requests-limits-qos.md

 CPU:

-- If your app can not use for multiple cores do not request more than 1000m CPU.
+- If your app can not use multiple cores do not request more than 1000m CPU.
 - Do not specify resource limits on CPU.
 The request acts as a weight on how much relative CPU time containers get, and no limit avoids throttling.
 If your cluster requires a limit, make this high enough to avoid throttling.

 Memory: